Vagraw11/starter-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD in Biomedical Engineering
+role: Ph.D. in Biomedical Engineering

 # Organizations/Affiliations to show in About widget
 # organizations: